alexa-samples/skill-sample-nodejs-cloudformation-guide/02_basicSkill/README.md

       Must be between 4 and 64 letters, and contain only alphanumeric characters, hyphens and underscores
 ```
-The `ProjectAlias` parameter is used to give ressources created in this stack more easily attributable and human-readable names, e.g. the Lambda function will not be listed as `ask-AWSCloudFormationDefault-de-AlexaSkillFunction-3v4MPaQMvp27` as in the 'default' skill project, but as `cfnCookbook-basicSkill-lambda`.
+The `ProjectAlias` parameter is used to give ressources created in this stack more easily attributable and human-readable names, e.g. the Lambda function will not be listed as `ask-AWSCloudFormationDefault-de-AlexaSkillFunction-3v4MPaQMvp27` as in the 'default' skill project, but as `cfnGuide-basicSkill-lambda`.
 You can use the `AllowedPattern` constraint to with a regular expression to avoid characters that would be invalid for a resource name.

 ```